 Changing Families-students talk about their changing families and the circumstances surrounding the changes in their family.
 Changing families is designed for students that have experienced the divorce of their parents, grandparents acting as parents, living in foster care situations, or living with anyone other than a biological parent.

-Grief/Bereavement -students experience grief and bereavement in their lives and as support the Delaware Valley Middle School offers group support to handle the natural progression in the grief process.
-Students discuss denial, anger, bargaining, depression and acceptance and through the help of the counseling department students are given a healthy arena to be guided through the greaving process.
+Grief/Bereavement -Students may experience grief and bereavement in their lives.
+As a support, the Delaware Valley Middle School offers group support to handle the natural progression in the grief process.
+Students discuss denial, anger, bargaining, depression and acceptance.
+Through the help of the counseling department, students are given a healthy arena to be guided through the grieving process.

-Social Skills-Sometimes students struggle in developing and maintaining relationships.
-Through guided practice and discussions in the groups, students learn the skills to get out of their comfort zones and make friends.
+Social Skills-Sometimes students struggle developing and maintaining relationships.
+Through guided practice and discussions in group work, students learn the skills to get out of their comfort zones and make friends.
 They learn how to really listen and empathize with others.
 They also learn how to compromise and develop plans for healthy relationships.

 Coping Skills-In an ever changing society, students are met with demands that may cause anxiety and fear.
-Many times students struggling with school attendance and absenteeism may be having some form of anxiousness related to the school setting and beyond.
-Working through these issues in a healthy environment will assist your student to overcome these obsticles to healthy living.
+Many times, students struggling with school attendance and absenteeism may have some form of anxiousness related to the school setting and beyond.
+Working through these issues in a healthy environment will assist your student to overcome these obstacles to healthy living.

 Self-Esteem-Middle school years are a tough time for our youth.
 Students facing independence from their families struggle with trying to develop a sense of identity.
 Students often have friendship changes and peer group obstacles that lead to a tarnished sense of self.
-Taking a realistic look at the self concept and personal identity is a healthy process in overall well being.
-Sometimes the roughist critic is our self.
+Taking a realistic look at the self-concept and personal identity is a healthy process in overall well being.
+Sometimes the toughest critic is ourselves.